altocodenl/tagaway/readme.md

    5. `click piv piv k ev`: depends on `State.lastClick` and `State.selected`.
 If it registers a double click on a piv, it removes `State.selected.PIVID` and sets `State.open`.
 Otherwise, it will change the selection status of the piv itself; if `shift` is pressed (judging by reading the `shiftKey` of `ev` and the previous click was done on a piv still displayed, it will perform multiple selection.
 The `piv` argument is an object containing only the `id`, `date` and `dateup` fields, since the rest of them are not relevant for the purposes of the responder.
    6. `key down|up`: if `keyCode` is 13 and `#newTag` is focused, invoke `tag pics`; if `keyCode` is 13 and `#uploadTag` is focused, invoke `upload tag`; if the path is `down` and keycode is either 46 (delete) or 8 (backspace) and there are selected pivs, it invokes `delete pivs`.
    7. `toggle tag`: if tag is in `State.query.tags`, it removes it; otherwise, it adds it - the one exception is if a second truthy argument (`addOnly`) is passed, which then will only ensure that the provided tag is added, but not removed.
 If the tag removed is `'untagged'` and `State.query.recentlyTagged` is defined, we remove `State.query.recentlyTagged`.
 If the tag is added and it is an user tag, we invoke `rem State.filter`.
 If the tag removed is a year tag, all month tags will also be removed.
 If the tag added is a month tag, all other month tags will be removed.
 If the tag added is `'untagged'`, we remove all user tags.
+   8. `toggle hometag`: see annotated source code.
+   9. `shift hometag`: see annotated source code.
-   8. `select all`: places in `State.selected` all the pivs currently loaded; if the number of selected pivs is larger than 2k, it invokes `snackbar`; finally invokes `query pivs {selectAll: true}`.
+   10. `select all`: places in `State.selected` all the pivs currently loaded; if the number of selected pivs is larger than 2k, it invokes `snackbar`; finally invokes `query pivs {selectAll: true}`.
-   9. `query tags`: invokes `get tags` and sets `Data.tags`.
+   11. `query tags`: invokes `get tags` and sets `Data.tags`.
 It checks whether any of the tags in `State.query.tags` no longer exists and removes them from there (with the exception of `u::` (which never is returned by the server) and the strictly client-side range pseudo-tag).
-   10. `tag pivs`: invokes `post tag`, using `State.selected`.
+   12. `tag pivs`: invokes `post tag`, using `State.selected`.
 If tagging (and not untagging) and `'untagged'` is in `State.query.tags`, it adds items to `State.query.recentlyTagged`, but not if they are alread there.
 In case the query is successful it invokes `query pivs`.
 Also invokes `snackbar`.
 A special case if the query is successful and we're untagging all the pivs that match the query: in that case, we only remove the tag from `State.query.tags` and not do anything else, since that invocation will in turn invoke `query pivs`.
-   11. `rotate pivs`: invokes `post rotate`, using `State.selected`.
+   13. `rotate pivs`: invokes `post rotate`, using `State.selected`.
 In case the query is successful it invokes `query pivs`.
 In case of error, invokes `snackbar`.
 If it receives a second argument (which is a piv), it submits its id instead of `State.selected`.
-   12. `date pivs`: invokes `snackbar` if there was either invalid input or the operation failed.
+   14. `date pivs`: invokes `snackbar` if there was either invalid input or the operation failed.
 If the input (`State.date`) is valid, it invokes `post date` and then if the operation is successful invokes `rem State.page` and `query pivs`.
-   13. `delete pivs`: invokes `post delete`, using `State.selected`.
+   15. `delete pivs`: invokes `post delete`, using `State.selected`.
 In case the query is successful it invokes `query pivs`.
 In case of error, invokes `snackbar`.
-   14. `scroll`:
+   16. `scroll`:
       - Only will perform actions if `State.page` is `pivs`.
       - If the `to` argument is `undefined` and `State.scroll` exists and happened less than 50ms ago, the responder won't do anything else - effectively ignoring the call.
       - If `to` is set to `-1` or `undefined`, our reference `y` position will be the current one.